Human trafficking in North Korea: Trafficking by type

+Bride and sex trafficking in China

 Forced labor

-Within North Korea, forced labor is part of an established system of political repression.
+According to the United States Department of State (DOS), forced labor in North Korea is part of an established system of political repression.
 North Koreans do not have a choice in the jobs they work and are not free to change jobs at will; the North Korean government determines what work each citizen will have.
-From April to September 2009, the government initiated a “150-Day Battle” campaign to boost the economy by requiring increased work hours and production targets of citizens, and implementing government-imposed programs, such as road building and construction work.
-The country initiated a second “labor mobilization” campaign, the “100-Day Battle,” immediately after the initial “150-Day Battle.”
+From April to September 2009, the government initiated a "150-Day Battle" campaign to boost the economy by requiring increased work hours and production targets of citizens, and implementing government-imposed programs, such as road building and construction work.
+The country initiated a second "labor mobilization" campaign, the "100-Day Battle," immediately after the initial "150-Day Battle."

-The North Korean government is directly involved in subjecting North Koreans to forced labor in prison camps.
+The DOS finds that the North Korean government is directly involved in subjecting North Koreans to forced labor in prison camps.
 An estimated 150,000 to 200,000 persons are held in detention camps in remote areas of the country; many of these prisoners were not duly convicted of a criminal offense.
 In prison camps, all prisoners, including children, are subject to forced labor, including logging, mining, and farming for long hours under harsh conditions.
 Reports indicate that political prisoners endure severe conditions, including little food or medical care, and brutal punishments; many are not expected to survive.
 Many prisoners have fallen ill or died, due to harsh labor conditions, inadequate food, beatings, lack of medical care, and unhygienic conditions.

 North Korean workers sent abroad

-The North Korean government recruits workers for bilateral contracts with foreign governments, including in Russia, countries in Africa, Central and Eastern Europe, East and Southeast Asia, including Mongolia, and the Middle East.
-There are credible reports that many North Korean workers sent abroad by the regime under these contracts are subjected to forced labor, with their movement and communications constantly under surveillance and restricted by North Korean government “minders.”
+According to the DOS, the North Korean government recruits workers for bilateral contracts with foreign governments, including in Russia, countries in Africa, Central and Eastern Europe, East and Southeast Asia, including Mongolia, and the Middle East.
+There are credible reports that many North Korean workers sent abroad by the regime under these contracts are subjected to forced labor, with their movement and communications constantly under surveillance and restricted by North Korean government "minders."

-Credible reports state that they face threats of government reprisals against them or their relatives in North Korea if they attempt to escape or complain to outside parties.
-Worker salaries are deposited into accounts controlled by the North Korean government, which keeps most of the money, claiming fees for various “voluntary” contributions to government endeavors.
+The DOS finds credibility in claims that state that North Korean workers face threats of government reprisals against them or their relatives in North Korea if they attempt to escape or complain to outside parties.
+Worker salaries are deposited into accounts controlled by the North Korean government, which keeps most of the money, claiming fees for various "voluntary" contributions to government endeavors.
 Workers only receive a fraction of the money paid to the North Korean government for their work.

-Tens of thousands of North Korean workers are estimated to be employed in Russian logging camps, where they reportedly have only two days of rest per year and face punishments when they fail to meet production targets.
+As of 2019, the DOS estimates tens of thousands of North Korean workers to be employed in Russian logging camps, where they reportedly have only two days of rest per year and face punishments when they fail to meet production targets.
 Wages of some North Korean workers employed in Russia reportedly were withheld until the laborers returned home, in a coercive tactic by North Korean authorities to compel their labor.
 North Korean workers at joint ventures with foreign investors within North Korea are employed under arrangements similar to those that apply to overseas contract workers.